open-compensation-token-license/license-token-website/wikisrc/fragment-telegram-scams.md

 ## Understanding Fragment Telegram Scams

 Fragment Telegram scams exploit Telegram's strengths and its fragmentation feature to deceive users.
 Scammers create fake groups or channels that promise exclusive content or financial gains to trap users.
 Their tactics can include fake investment schemes, phishing, or malware distribution, all aiming to defraud unsuspecting users.
+For more on this, see [Fragment Telegram Scams](https://www.license-token.com/wiki/fragment-telegram-scams).

 ## Modus Operandi of Fragment Scammers